Skip to content

 We think the phone keyboard is fine for agent-driven coding.
 Most people who disagree haven't tried it with a real agent that does the typing for them.
 You prompt in English, the agent writes the code.
 The limiting factor is not your keyboard layout.
 It is whether the CPU underneath can finish the job before your commute ends.
 That is the exact reason we built Cosyra as a cloud container instead of a local emulator.

-Who should pick iSH instead of Cosyra
+Who should pick iSH instead of Cosyra?

 Pick iSH if you are one of these profiles